Nikola611/Dijkstra-Visualizer/README.md

 Project Features:

-Execution: Run the project as DijkstraVisualizer, not main.cpp.
 Graph Setup: Initializes with 10 nodes and 18 edges (modifiable via hard coding).

 Edge Weights: Line weight is determined by the distance multiplied by the average population density between locations.

 Interactive Nodes: Hover over nodes to display detailed information.

 Pathfinding: Utilize the dropdown menu to find the shortest path from the starting to the end location; click enter to update the visualization.

 Shortest Path Tree (SPT): Toggle the SPT button on or off to display the Shortest Path Tree for the starting location.

 This project exemplifies proficiency in software design, algorithmic problem-solving, and the practical application of data structure principles.
 It also demonstrates the ability to integrate complex algorithms with user-friendly visual interfaces.